charliecalvert/CloudNotes/Assignments/Docker/DockerElfCodeWithPort.md

 ## Turn it in

-Take a screen shot of your Docker container command line with **Week03_ExpressBasics** or some other Express application running on port 30025.
+Take a screenshot of your Docker container command line with **Week03_ExpressBasics** or some other Express application running on port 30025.
 (Don't use a **create-react-app** project or a project like **ReactBasics** that uses the **webpack-dev-server**.)
 I want to see what it looks like after you browser to port 30025 in Pristine Lubuntu:

     localhost:30025